nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to find client and inputs keywords to find name.
+1. User requests to find clients by keywords.
-2. AddressBook shows the list of persons whose name matches the keywords.
+2. HealthConnect displays the list of persons that matches keywords.

     Use case ends.

 **Extensions**

 * 1a.
-No Matches
+HealthConnect detects non-existent clients.
   * 1a1.
-AddressBook shows message.
-  * 1a2.
-AddressBook displays nothing in the list.
+HealthConnect displays execution message.

     Use case ends.